Societies and Divisions Awards

 This award recognizes organizations for innovative and effective implementation of lean principles and practices that deliver exemplary business performance improvement.

-This award, open to graduate and undergraduate IE students, honors outstanding papers in the field of lean research and practices.
+This award, open to graduate and undergraduate ISE students, honors outstanding papers in the field of lean research and practices.

 This award recognizes excellence in teaching lean concepts.

-This competition, open to graduate and undergraduate IE students, honors outstanding papers in the field of logistics and supply chain.
+This competition, open to graduate and undergraduate ISE students, honors outstanding papers in the field of logistics and supply chain.

 Logistics and Supply Chain (LSC) Student Case Competition